alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 Now that's FAST!
 1.37 milliseconds, instead of more than 700!

 Of course we got a CuPy array of eigenvalues.
-But we can easily use dlpack to convert it back to a PyTorch tensor.
+But we can easily use DLPack to convert it back to a PyTorch tensor.
 Since there is no memory copy, it practically incurs no cost, as you can see below:
 ```python
 %%time
 eigvals_cupy = cp.linalg.eigvalsh(cupy_mats)